kgururaj/GenomicsDB_wiki/Multi-node-implementation-of-Variant-query.md

         git clone https://github.com/miloyip/rapidjson

-Get the right branch of the TileDB repo for the TileDB implementation.
+Get the right branch of the TileDB repo for the multi node implementation.

     git checkout multi_node_var
     #make sure you have the new gcc version in your PATH